CALCZERO.COM

 Why Cooking Times Vary

 Cooking times in recipes are starting points, not hard rules.
-How long something takes depends on your oven, your cookware, and even the weather.
-A 45-minute recipe might need only 35 minutes in your oven, or closer to an hour in someone else's.
+How long something takes depends on the oven, cookware, ingredient size, and even the weather.
+A 45-minute recipe might need only 35 minutes in one oven, or closer to an hour in another.
 Knowing when food looks and feels done beats watching a clock.

 The Temperature-Time Relationship